 Whisk to combine.

 This vegan sauce is the perfect way to liven up your veggies.
-Use it on roasted broccoli, steamed artichokes or our air fryer asparagus.
+Use it on steamed artichokes, air fryer asparagus, or air fryer broccoli.

 Storing and reheating leftovers